Cape Sable Island: Climate

-Bird watching
+Birdwatching

-With the ocean lapping on all sides of the island, the climate is maritime - decidedly cool in summer but winters are considerably more moderate than interior parts of the province.
 The island is a notable birding destination, being an important migratory stopping point for birds such as the Atlantic brant and piping plover.
-It is this unique climate, its abundant tidal marshes and the island's geographical location on the north–south flight path of numerous migratory water fowl that has given it the international designation as an Important Bird Area.
-The annual brant geese fly-by during March and April is developing into a local birding event.
-The tens of thousands of brant make their spectacular fly by at dusk after spending the day feeding in local marshes.
-They spend the night bobbing in the Atlantic to the east of the island.
+The unique climate, abundant tidal marshes, and geographical location on the north–south flight path of numerous migratory waterfowl have led to it being designated an Important Bird Area.
+The annual brant geese flyby occurs during March and April.
+Tens of thousands pass over at dusk after spending the day feeding in local marshes, spending the night in the Atlantic to the east of the island.